EU leaders to set tight timetable on completing banking union

 “Work will be carried forward to strengthen economic policy coordination, including by agreeing in December on the main features of contractual arrangements and of associated solidarity mechanisms,” the draft conclusions said.

-Some policy-makers are sceptical about such contracts, mainly because no money has yet been set aside for “solidarity mechanism”.
+Some policy-makers are skeptical about such contracts, mainly because no money has yet been set aside for “solidarity mechanism”.

 Cash-strapped governments would be reluctant to create a new fund of a meaningful size on top of their existing commitments to the EU-wide long-term budget.